 Not Visiting the National Park

-However, this section of the Grand Canyon has become a bit touristy and doesn’t boast the same wide, colorful vistas that the national park does.
+Anyway, back to the article.
+The West Rim has become a bit touristy and doesn’t boast the same wide, colorful vistas that the national park does.
 It does have exciting attractions such as the Skywalk (a glass bridge over the canyon), boat rides in the canyon on the Colorado River, and helicopter rides to the bottom of the canyon.
 But tourists should not let these activities obscure the fact that this part of the canyon is nothing compared to the majestic sections inside the national park.

 Not Seeing Multiple Viewpoints

 Visitors who avoid Grand Canyon West and do visit the national park often make another big mistake: they don’t see the canyon from multiple viewpoints.
 Millions of visitors come to Grand Canyon National Park and proceed to the Visitor Center, where they walk out to look at the viewpoints behind it, and then call it a day.
 If you walk down the Las Vegas Strip, you’ll see ads for dozens of tour agencies that dump their guests off at the Visitor Center and let them roam for two hours before the long haul back to the city.

 Grand Canyon National Park is over 277 miles long, and the view changes with every turn and bend in the canyon.
 At the least, all visitors should check out three of the scenic viewpoints that line the canyon.
 And for a real perspective-changer, a hike into the canyon is warranted.
 This requires a minimum of half a day, but if you want to get the full Grand Canyon experience, you’ll need two days.
 Whether you are driving on your own or taking a tour, make sure you get to see multiple viewpoints.